 Julia has a DistributedArrays package which are sort of half-PGAS arrays: they can be read from at any index, but only the local part can be written to.
 Chapel is built around its PGAS distributions and iterators atop them.

 Julia’s DistributedArrays are known not to perform particularly well, and have been taken out of the base language since 0.4.
-They have been worked on since in preparation for the 0.6 release; however, the branch in master does not appear to be working with 0.6-rc2, or at least I couldn’t get it working.
+They have been worked on since in preparation for the 0.6 release; however, the main branch does not appear to be working with 0.6-rc2, or at least I couldn’t get it working.
 This section then mostly covers the previous version of DistributedArrays.

 Accessing remote values over DistributedArrays is quite slow.
 As